 10. Deer have been eating my vegetable plants and shrubs.
 What's a person to do?
 There are several temporary solutions such as human hairballs and commercial deer repellents, and we've had luck planting shrubs that aren't "preferred" deer food, but it will actually take good deer-fencing to keep deer away.
 Also see our Pests webpage with a section on deer.

 9. A neighbor said it is best to water at night.
 Is that true?
 You may remember the old adage - "Believe none of what you hear and half of what you see."
 Well. . . it definitely applies here!
 Night and evening watering can help promote fungus disease.
 Why?
 Because it lengthens the "wet period" of foliage, creating an environment that fungi love!
 Instead, try to water early in the morning, if your schedule permits.

-8. How often should I water newly planted trees and shrubs?
-If there is less than one-inch of rainfall per week, thoroughly water new trees and shrubs once a week during the growing season (spring and summer).
+8. How often should I water newly planted trees and shrubs? (see complete watering instructions) If there is less than one-inch of rainfall per week, thoroughly water new trees and shrubs once a week during the growing season (spring and summer).
 Newly planted flowers, sod and grass seed will have to be watered more frequently; sometimes daily.
-Order tree watering bags here

 7. Should I only plant trees and shrubs in the springtime?
-While there are a few trees (Oaks and "fleshy rooted" trees) that should only be dug in the spring, most plants today are containerized or balled-and-burlapped (B+B) and can be planted anytime of the year.
+While there are a few trees (Oaks and "fleshy rooted" trees) that should only be dug in the spring, most plants today are containerized or balled-and-burlapped (B+B) and can be planted anytime of the year (more on planting trees).